kuyalester/CS-University/README.md

 ## Compiling/Execution of Source code in command prompt:

-  1. Navigate to the SourceCode, type "cmd" in the address bar and press ENTER to open the command prompt directed to the folder.
+  1. Navigate to the SourceCode folder, type "cmd" in the address bar and press ENTER to open the command prompt directed to the folder.

   2. Then, type the following command in the cmd to compile the source code.